PiSSA: Principal Singular Values and Singular Vectors Adaptation of Large Language Models: QPiSSA: An Extension Method with Lower Quantization Error

 where $\sigma_{i}(M)$ is the $i^{\text{th}}$ singular value of $M$.
 As we can see, the quantization error of QLoRA is the same as that of directly quantizing the base model.
 Our QPiSSA, however, \textbf{does not quantize the base model but the residual model}.
 Therefore, its error is given by:

 Since the residual model has removed the large-singular-value components, $ W^{res} $ has a \textbf{narrower distribution} than that of $W$, as can be seen in Figures~\ref{subfig:qlora_weight} and \ref{subfig:pissa_res} (comparing the singular value distributions of $W$ and $W^{res}$), as well as Figures~\ref{subfig:W_probability} and \ref{subfig:W_res_probability} (comparing the value distributions of $W$ and $W^{res}$), which is \textbf{beneficial for reducing the quantization error}.
-Furthermore, since NF4 is optimized for normally distributed data~\cite{dettmers2024qlora}, we fit a Gaussian for the values of $W$ and $W^{res}$, respectively.
-As can be seen in Figures~\ref{subfig:W_probability} and \ref{subfig:W_res_probability}, $W^{res}$ is much more Gaussian-like and has a smaller standard deviation, making it more suitable to apply NF4 to $W^{res}$ instead of $W$.
+Moreover, given that NF4 is optimized for data with a normal distribution, as discussed by Dettmers et al.~\cite{dettmers2024qlora}, we fit the values of $W$ and $W^{res}$ to a Gaussian distribution respectively.
+As illustrated in Figures~\ref{subfig:W_probability} and \ref{subfig:W_res_probability}, $W^{res}$ aligns more closely with a Gaussian distribution and exhibits a smaller standard deviation, making it more suitable for applying NF4 than $W$.
 Both the above lead QPiSSA to achieve a significantly lower quantization error than QLoRA, shown in Figures~\ref{subfig:qlora_error} and \ref{subfig:pissa_error}.

 Besides the advantage of reducing quantization error, QPiSSA's gradient direction is similar to that of PiSSA, resulting in significantly better fine-tuning performance compared to QLoRA.